-How to start writing a story
+How to Start Writing a Story?

 Begin your story well and you will hook readers till the end.

 Each and every story has to be initiated somewhere.
 It actually matters less as to how the writer starts, but it does matter that he/she starts.
 To start the story anyway.
 Whichever way it takes to get writing.
+How to start a story is a crucial aspect of writing, as it sets the tone for the rest of the narrative.

 Thereafter, the start of your story will matter very much, because it’s the first thing people will read, and if it doesn’t work, they won’t read on.
 Even if you’ve written the most brilliant piece of fiction you must focus on the starting.
 It will make your remaining work shine.

 So, now comes the main question of how you can start writing a story?
 Let’s initiate with one small basic tip: You don’t have to start at the beginning.
 You can initiate it at any point in the process.
+How to begin a story can be done in various ways, but the key is to make it interesting and engaging.

 You must not stick to the first line you think of.
 Also, you can alternatively even for the second, or the third.
 The only thing that matters the most is that the starting of your story clicks its reader and makes them read more and more.

 It’s a precious thing to take time to think of good ways to start your story, so follow the below tips on how to write your beginning.
+So follow the below tips on how to start writing a story that grabs attention

-Spark a reader’s interest
+Spark a Reader’s Interest

-Let’s say 1)Pose a question; introduce a character; make a scene; lure them in with enticing prose; later put a clue to the direction the story is going to take ahead.
+Let’s say Pose a question; introduce a character; make a scene; lure them in with enticing prose; later put a clue to the direction the story is going to take ahead.

 Now, plant the seeds of an idea; make a dramatic impression; provide them a taste of the action.